opencog/evidence/README.md

 The judgement call is often hierarchical in nature.
 For example: do the father's and mother's names match?
 Well, perhaps they do, but there is some alteration in spelling: Maria vs. Mary, Elizabeth vs. Betty.
-One can assign some probability or confidence in the beleif that these are the same parents.
-To butress that beleif, one can look at sibilings: if two children are born three months apart to the same mother, then this is a piece of negative evidence that absolutely demands a rejection of a match.
+One can assign some probability or confidence in the belief that these are the same parents.
+To butress that belief, one can look at siblings: if two children are born three months apart to the same mother, then this is a piece of negative evidence that absolutely demands a rejection of a match.
 That is, of course, only if the recorded birthday is